 Before our first session, you will read the preparatory materials and consider deeply what you want to be different and what you want your life to look like in 1 year.

 You understand that this immersion is about a new kind of relationship with music, with sound, and with yourself.
-It is designed to help you establish a warm and juicy relationship with music-making and will give you foundational skills for spontaneously creating music for life.
+It is designed to help you establish an enjoyable and fruitful relationship with music-making and it will offer you foundational skills for creating music in expansive ways for life.

 As such, you understand that this will not be about playing other people’s music, playing to other people’s standards, or playing the way other people think music should be learned and played.